 Heating up future AR/VR

 Devices that can add a thermal dimension to AR/VR environments are a ‘hot topic.’
 Various thermal sensing and thermal haptics technologies are being pursued (Figure 3).
 Thermal sensing technologies proposed for AR/VR systems include thermoresistive, pyroelectric, thermoelectric, and thermogalvanic.
 While these sensors convert thermal energy into electric currents or voltages, the power levels are too low to support energy harvesting but are sufficient to enable thermal sensing.
 In particular, polymer composites and conducting polymers are expected to find use in future thermal sensors.
 The mechanical flexibility of polymers makes them especially suitable for wearable thermal sensors.
-Some of the proposed polymer-based thermos sensors can function in contact and non-contact modes, further increasing flexibility.
-Stability of performance and reaction delays resulting from thermal hysteresis are two challenges before thermos-sensors are ready for use in AV/VR systems.
+Some of the proposed polymer-based thermosensors can function in contact and non-contact modes, further increasing flexibility.
+Stability of performance and reaction delays resulting from thermal hysteresis are two challenges that thermosensors face before they are ready for use in AV/VR systems.

 Ultrasound haptics